cosmos271828/The-Power-of-Cooperation/README.md

 ## Iterated Prisoner's Dilemma Simulator

-This Python program explores the dynamics of cooperation in iterated Prisoner's Dilemma scenarios.
+This Python program explores the dynamics of cooperation in iterated prisoner's dilemma scenarios.
 Use it to simulate and analyze how different strategies fare against each other in repeated interactions.

 ## Key Features